commit-live-students/eda_project/q03_regression_plot/README.md

-# Task 3:
+# Regression plot

-In this task you will be plot a regression plot using the Matplotlib and Seaborn libraries
+In this task you will be plotting a regression plot using the Matplotlib and Seaborn libraries

 For these you don't need to load the data, we have already done it for you.